nidhaloff/igel/README.rst

 |
 |

-A machine learning tool that allows you to train/fit, test and use models **without writing code**
+A delightful machine learning tool that allows you to train/fit, test and use models **without writing code**

 * Free software: MIT license